OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 #### `supportsAttribute`

-Returns a boolean indicating whether the attribute signature is supported by the gateway.
+Returns a boolean indicating whether an attribute is supported by the gateway, identified by the selector computed from the attribute signature.

 A gateway MAY be upgraded with support for additional attributes.
 Once present support for an attribute SHOULD NOT be removed to preserve backwards compatibility with users of the gateway.